g-kannan/documint/docs/03_DataLayers/02_Bronze/Bronze.md

 #### Bronze Layer Maintenance
 1. Move processed files to archive bucket or ensure life cylce policy(move to different tier) is implemented
 2. Ensure partitioning in place in the bronze layer
-3. Always aim to get data in parquet format for efficient processing
+3. Always aim to get data in parquet format for efficient processing.
+4. Implement quarantine layer logic for corrupted or failed records (e.g., malformed rows, schema mismatches)

 #### Mandatory Code Headers